 People connect with people.
 Your personal brand should infuse your personality, your personal passion, and the purpose of the organization that you lead.

-If you have never established your personal brand, now is the time.
-Amidst a pandemic such as this, people are looking to your brand to humanize itself and relate in a way that it likely hasn't before.
+If you have never established your own brand, now is the time.
+Today, people are looking to your brand to humanize itself and relate in a way that it likely hasn't before.
 So, where do you start?

-Pete Wilson interviewed Laura Bull, author and personal brand expert, on our podcast.
-She worked at Sony Music Entertainment for 10 years and helped develop and market personal brands such as Carrie Underwood, Brad Paisley and Johnny Cash (quite the resumé, huh?).
+We interviewed Laura Bull, author, and personal brand expert.
+She worked at Sony Music Entertainment for ten years and helped develop and market personal brands such as Carrie Underwood, Brad Paisley, and Johnny Cash (quite the resumé, huh?).
 She used her years of experience to now help organizational leaders understand the power of their own personal brand.

 We talked to her all about how nonprofit and ministry leaders can benefit from a strong personal brand, along with some great advice as you work to sharpen one.

-Here are some of our favorite interview points (to hear the entire interview full of great tips, click here):
+Here are some of our favorite interview points:

-- Become an influencer (which means you are inspiring change and leading charge both online and offline).
-Not all influencers are celebrities and not all celebrities are influencers.
+Not all influencers are celebrities, and not all celebrities are influencers.
 Just being you and inspiring change of some kind means you are influencing.